 If you are planning a Scottish Highlands itinerary, you will likely spend some time walking, hiking, or climbing.
 Scotland has several pests that you may encounter depending on the time of year, including ticks, mosquitoes, and the dreaded highland midge.

-The highland midge is a small flying insect found in northwest Scotland from late spring to late summer.
+The highland midge is a small flying insect found in northwest Scotland from mid-May to early September, with peak biting activity in July and August.
 Midges fly around in clouds and will bite, although they are not dangerous, just incredibly annoying.
 They move slowly, so if you walk quickly you can often outpace them, but if you stop, you can get swarmed in minutes.
-Like mosquitoes, they are most active in damp and humid conditions, especially at dawn and dusk.
+Like mosquitoes, they are most active in damp and humid conditions, especially at dawn and dusk, and they are largely grounded by even a light wind above about 6 mph.

 Best time of year to visit the Scottish Highlands